earth-metabolome-initiative/earth-metabolome-initiative.github.io/content/authors/knight_rob/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - EMI Supporters

+# You can add your longer bio (a small paragraph) just below the header.
+That is just below the three small dashes.
 ---